marekmaskarinec/graphtorio/README.md

 # Setup

-Clone this repository in a directory `test-mod` in the mods directory of Factorio.
+Create a symlink to `mod/` inside of factorio mods directory.